florianbrinkmann/lazy-loading-responsive-images/readme.txt

 There is a textarea in the plugin settings where you can insert custom settings for the lazysizes config.

 == Changelog ==

+= 8.0.0 – 22.03.2021 =

+**Removed**

+- Processing of `wp_get_attachment_image`, introduced in 7.2.0.
+I just noticed that processing that filter by default may break cases where a wrapper element has the `skip-lazy` class to disable lazy loading for contained media elements.
+Lazy Loader is not aware of this when processing `wp_get_attachment_image`, because it cannot check the parent elements.
+If you want to process that filter with Lazy Loader, you can enter it in the settings field for additional filters.

 = 7.2.3 – 17.03.2021 =